mozilla-services/megaphone/README.md

 [![License: MPL 2.0][mpl-svg]][mpl] [![Test Status][travis-badge]][travis] [![Build Status][circleci-badge]][circleci] [![Connect to Matrix via the Riot webapp][matrix-badge]][matrix]

+**This repo is no longer actively used.
+It is _STRONGLY_ recommended that this server be re-written as there are several significantly out-of-date dependencies and constructs.**

 # Megaphone

 ## What is it?